 James: 5 Canons

-We confess: Christ is Lord, not Capital.
+- Christ is Lord, not Capital.

-We resist: exploitative wealth and systems that crush workers and the poor.
+- Christian should resist exploitative wealth and systems that crush workers and the poor.

-We practice: repentance, generosity, solidarity, and good news to the poor.
+- The Gospel requires preaching repentance, generosity, solidarity, and good news to the poor.

 Christian Anti-Capitalism